 - signpost you to our formal complaints process

-- provide leaflets in other formats (e.g. Braille, large print, easy read, other languages)
+- help you access leaflets in other formats (e.g. Braille, large print, easy read, other languages)

 You can also read our Patient Information Leaflet on PALS.